 I am thrilled that you are contemplating postgraduate study in our department.
-Computer scientists are shaping the future and you will have the skills to be part of that.
+Computer scientists are shaping the future of our society and you will have the skills to be part of that.
 We offer a wide range of options for postgraduate study, which will suit whatever pathway you are planning in your career.

-By joining New Zealand's top ranked and largest Computer Science department, with the most A-ranked researchers and the biggest variety of topics taught, you are going to discover the passion and excitement that drives us to stay at the forefront of research in the discipline.
+By joining our successful department, you'll discover the passion and excitement that drives us to stay at the forefront of research in the discipline.
 Industry, both internationally and here in New Zealand, values the depth of knowledge and research abilities that you will gain in postgraduate study at the University of Auckland.
 I look forward to seeing you progress, and watching as you shape our future.

-PROFESSOR ROBERT AMOR Head of Department
+Professor Robert Amor Head of Department